dart-archive/www.dartlang.org/src/site/polymer/spa/index.markdown

 {% endprettify %}

 It's also not dynamic.
-When a user selects a menu item the view doesn't update.
+When a user selects a menu item, the view doesn't update.
 Luckily, both of these problems are easily solved by creating a top-level element, as shown in the following section.